-6. Gain new perspectives and fresh ideas by becoming a mentor.
+6. Gain new perspectives and fresh ideas by mentoring women.

 7. Gain the intrinsic rewards of helping others.

-Show me a successful individual and I’ll show you someone who had real positive influences in his or her life.
-I don’t care what you do for a living—if you do it well I’m sure there was someone cheering you on or showing the way.
+Show me a successful individual, and I’ll show you someone who had real positive influences in their life.
+I don’t care what you do for a living—if you do it well, I’m sure someone was cheering you on or showing the way.
 A mentor.”

 – Denzel Washington